 Other interesting churches

-- San Pietro in Vincoli (Saint Peter in Chains) was built during the fifth century to house the relic of Saint Peter’s chains when he was imprisoned in Jerusalem.
+Basilica di San Pietro in Vincoli (Saint Peter in Chains) was built during the fifth century to house the relics of Saint Peter’s chains when he was imprisoned in Jerusalem.

-- Erected between 1568 and 1584, Il Gesù was the first Jesuit church built in Rome.
-It was lavishly decorated during the seventeenth century.
+Erected between 1568 and 1584, Il Gesù was the first Jesuit church built in Rome.
+It is one of the best examples of Baroque architecture.

-- The Basilica of Santa Maria in Aracoeli is found very close to the Altare della Patria and is one of the most cherished churches by Rome’s inhabitants.
+Basilica of St. Mary of the Altar of Heaven is situated very near the Altare della Patria and is one of the most popular churches among the locals.